PiyushMittl/java-TipsandTricks/java.md

 ***Question 78:***
 What if i create a protected constructor
 Does it mean we can create object in child class only ??
-Can we start thread twice
-How to create deadlock
-Synchronized block in static method
-Pg 738 ch 9

 ***Question 79:***
 Why character array is better than String for Storing password in Java